-Healing a broken heart takes time to heal and involves an internal process that helps you to get in touch with the real you.
+Healing a broken heart takes time and involves an internal process that helps you to get in touch with the real you.

 The painful emotions of a break-up, or a betrayal need to be expressed and felt now.
 But, the longer you hold onto them, the more painful they become.

 One of the reasons that you are feeling such heart break is that you are carrying emotions of loss from other situations that you have long forgotten.

 Now, those forgotten emotions are being triggered making the emotions you now feel so much stronger.

 When you are healing from a broken heart, it is important to acknowledge your feelings, accept that it is a loss and to go through the following stages of grief, the same as if someone close to you has died:

 You need to accept and feel your feelings now.
 If you push them aside, they will rear again and much stronger.
 You will fall in love again in spite of the fact that you say, "I’m never going to fall in love again.."

 You may think that it is entirely the other person’s fault for causing you so much emotional pain, but the pain is within you and you need to release those emotions.